Hardy County, W.Va., newspaper leadership understands responsibility of reporting local news

 MOOREFIELD, W.Va. — Few newspaper publishers in West Virginia can say they’re part of a 118-year family legacy.
 For Phoebe Heishman and her daughter Hannah Heishman, it’s a way of life and a source of great pride.

 Phoebe, now publisher emeritus, has been publishing the Moorefield Examiner for more than 50 years.
 Nearing 80, she’s still writing editorials.
 Hannah is the Examiner’s publisher and the fourth generation to serve in the role.
+Jean A. Flanagan serves as managing editor for the weekly publication.

 Despite the challenges the family has faced along the way, including this year’s coronavirus pandemic, they adapted and changed with the times for more than a century.
 From the days of linotype and print to online and E-editions, the Moorefield Examiner is there for its community.